ericdev2/MarketEdge-Backtester/README.md

 Run the main script to execute backtesting with predefined strategies:

-Drag Folder to desktop then type "cd desktop/MarketEdge-Backtester" or "cd desktop/MarketEdge-Backtester-main" (if you downloaded the zip file)
+Drag the folder to your desktop then type "cd desktop/MarketEdge-Backtester" or "cd desktop/MarketEdge-Backtester-main" (if you downloaded the zip file)

 Run the program by typing "python3 main.py"

+If you want to change the ticker open the "main.py" file and look for this section.

+# Parameters
+ticker = "BTC"

+Change the ticker to any asset you want to use the program for.

 Requirements